mathiskeller/neo-matrix-creator-framework/README.md

 };
 ```

-You can also add aditional configuration like the connection to your Hue Lights or other APIs inside here.
+You can also add additional configuration like the connection to your Hue Lights or other APIs inside here.

 ```javascript
 CONFIG.Hue = {